mikejturner/RunAgainPlease/README.md

 @rap script echo $length,$energy
 ```

-Printing out the interesting output
-[.csv file](http://en.wikipedia.org/wiki/Comma-separated_values) for reading into a spreadsheet.
+Here we are using the `echo` command to print out a comma-separated list of values that interest us (in this case the `length` and `energy` variables).
+This can be saved into a [.csv file](http://en.wikipedia.org/wiki/Comma-separated_values) and conveniently read into a spreadsheet program for graphing.

 **Example:**